c2i-junia/minecraft-rust/README.md

 # Navigate to the project directory
 cd minecraft-rust

+# Navigate to the client directory
+cd client

-# Start the local server
+# Start the client in dev mode
-cd server
-cargo run --release
+sh run.sh

-# In a separate terminal, start the client
+# Alternative: start the client in release mode
-cd ../client
+# Warning: slow compilation, but better runtime performance
 cargo run --release
 ```